 What to Look For in a Brain Injury Caregiver Support Group

-Joining a caregiver support group will enable you to exchange ideas in a confidential atmosphere without judgment, share information, and connect to others.
+Joining a caregiver support group will enable you to exchange ideas in a confidential atmosphere without judgment, share information, and connect to others in a safe space.
 Here’s what to look for when choosing a support group:

 • A professional group and leader with suitable skills and training